FinAuditing: A Financial Taxonomy-Structured Multi-Document Benchmark for Evaluating LLMs: Related work

 \section{Related work}

-Existing financial NLP research has made progress in information extraction~\cite{loukas2022finer,sharma2023financial,wang2025fintagging}, semantic understanding~\cite{mukherjee2022ectsum,xie2023pixiu,sinha2021impact}, and numerical reasoning~\cite{chen2021finqa,chen2022convfinqa,zhu2021tat,zhao2022multihiertt,zhao2023docmath}, yet most benchmarks focus on unstructured or semi-structured data from single documents, such as financial reports or news articles, overlooking the structured and interconnected nature of XBRL filings.
+Prior financial NLP research has advanced information extraction~\cite{loukas2022finer,sharma2023financial,wang2025fintagging}, semantic understanding~\cite{mukherjee2022ectsum,xie2023pixiu,sinha2021impact}, and numerical reasoning~\cite{chen2021finqa,chen2022convfinqa,zhu2021tat,zhao2022multihiertt,zhao2023docmath}.
+However, most benchmarks focus on unstructured or semi-structured data from individual documents, such as financial reports or news articles, and overlook the structured, hierarchical, and interconnected nature of XBRL filings.
+Early XBRL-focused studies primarily address localized subtasks, including numerical entity extraction~\cite{loukas2022finer}, sentence-level numeral labeling~\cite{sharma2023financial}, tag normalization~\cite{wang2025fintagging}, and retrieval- or agent-based evaluation of LLMs on XBRL data~\cite{katz2024information,han2024xbrl}.
+While informative, these efforts evaluate narrow components in isolation and do not capture the taxonomy-level dependencies that characterize real-world XBRL structures.
+Related benchmarks on tabular and textual reasoning, such as FinQA~\cite{chen2021finqa}, ConvFinQA~\cite{chen2022convfinqa}, TAT-QA~\cite{zhu2021tat}, MultiHiertt~\cite{zhao2022multihiertt}, and DocMath-Eval~\cite{zhao2023docmath}, similarly lack taxonomy-driven supervision.
+In contrast, \textsc{\finauditing} is designed to evaluate LLMs on structured, hierarchical, and cross-document reasoning grounded in realistic XBRLs.